 Communication

-The ability to convey information in a prompt and clear manner is a core skill that will benefit you in all aspects of your career.
+The ability to convey information promptly and clearly is a core skill that will benefit you in all aspects of your career.
 For example, it’s important to be able to relay information to dispatchers and receivers about timelines and delays.
-From a safety perspective, it’s also important to communicate with shippers and receivers at the docks, to ensure their safety as well as yours.
-And while on the road, with a CB radio, you’ll be able to communicate road hazards, accidents, and other safety critical information to your fellow drivers.
+From a safety perspective, it’s also important to communicate with shippers and receivers at the docks to ensure their safety as well as yours.
+And while on the road, with a CB radio, you’ll be able to communicate road hazards, accidents, and other safety-critical information to your fellow drivers.

 Organization